-Landbased aquaculture requires a licence describing the activity that can be undertaken on a parcel of land.
+Land-based aquaculture requires a licence to enable the farming of aquatic organisms for the purposes of trade, business or research, to be undertaken on a parcel of land.
 The licence holder must have permission to use that parcel of land.

 There are multiple factors used to assess the level of regulation, including:

 - The scale of intensity of the farming activity

 - Discharge of wastewater and treatment of water prior to discharge

 - Whether the species are native to the area

 - Susceptibility of the farmed species to a notifiable disease.

 Applications for aquaculture landbased licences must be submitted directly to PIRSA Fisheries and Aquaculture.

 Enquiries and application forms

 For enquiries about the application process or to request an application form contact (08) 8226 0900 or email email@example.com